• Skip to primary navigation

 Jill Colonna

-Bourdaloue Almond Pear Tart, named after the Parisian street where it was invented in the 1900s.
+Bourdaloue Almond and Pear Tart, named after the Parisian street where it was invented in the 1900s.
 A sweet pâte sucrée tart base with almonds filled with Williams pears and almond cream, glazed and topped with slivered almonds and macarons.

-5 from 7 votes
+4.89 from 9 votes

 Print Recipe Pin Recipe